Exodia-World/exodia.world-eth/README.md

 ## Release

 After migrations or upgrades, export the final contract JSONs to be used in [Exodia.World Web Client](https://github.com/Exodia-World/exodia.world-web-client) by running `./helpers/release.js`.
 Copy files in the `release` directory into the `src/app/contracts` directory of the web client.

+Environment variable RELEASE_ENV can be set to dev/staging/production as such:

+    RELEASE_ENV=staging ./helpers/release.js

+By default, it will export development contracts.

 ## Configuration